andrewdsnyder/andrewsnyder.github.io/_posts/2025-07-27-Blue-Team-Home-Lab-Part-1.md

 Once the VM is setup I will right click it in VMware > Settings and change the network adapter configuration to vmnet2.

+I followed the steps here to install Wazuh: [documentation.wazuh.com](https://documentation.wazuh.com/current/quickstart.html){:target="_blank"}<br>
+`curl -sO https://packages.wazuh.com/4.12/wazuh-install.sh && sudo bash ./wazuh-install.sh -a` <br>
-I followed the steps here to install Wazuh: [documentation.wazuh.com](https://documentation.wazuh.com/current/quickstart.html) and once installation is complete the console will provide admin credentials.
+once installation is complete the console will provide admin credentials. <br>
+`INFO: --- Summary ---
+INFO: You can access the web interface https://<WAZUH_DASHBOARD_IP_ADDRESS>
+    User: admin
+    Password: <ADMIN_PASSWORD>
+INFO: Installation finished.`

 On the Kali machine in Firefox, the Wazuh dashboard can be accessed from the new Ubuntu VM address: 10.10.1.51 and login with the creds that were just provided in console.

-Note: this is elementary but I’ll just throw it in anyways: If at any point I was wondering if the IP was correctly configured I did a ip a or ip -c addr show and to check connection between machines I pinged them.
+Note: this is elementary but I’ll just throw it in anyways: If at any point I was wondering if the IP was correctly configured I did a `ip a` or `ip -c addr show` and to check connection between machines I pinged them.

 <br>
 <br>